tf-coreml/tf-coreml/README.md

 See iPython notebooks in the directory `examples/` for examples of how to use the converter.

-Following arguments are required by the CoreML converter:
+The following arguments are required by the CoreML converter:
 - path to the frozen .pb graph file to be converted
 - path where the .mlmodel should be written
 - a list of output tensor names present in the TF graph
 - a dictionary of input names and their shapes (as list of integers).
-  This is only required if input tensors' shape is not fully defined in the frozen .pb file
+  This is only required if input tensors' shapes are not fully defined in the frozen .pb file
-	(e.g. contains `None` or `?`)
+	(e.g. they contain `None` or `?`)

 Note that the frozen .pb file can be obtained from the checkpoint and graph def files by using the `tensorflow.python.tools.freeze_graph` utility.
 For details of freezing TF graphs, please refer to the TensorFlow documentation and the notebooks in directory `examples/` in this repo.
 There are scripts in the `utils/` directory for visualizing and writing out a text summary of a given frozen TF graph.
 This could be useful in determining the input/output names and shapes.

-e.g.:
+**For example:**

 When input shapes are fully determined in the frozen .pb file:
 ```